darwinex/dwxconnect/README.md

 ## Example Usage

-The best way to start is to use the [example DWX_Connect client](python/examples/dwx_client_example.py).
+The best way to get started is to use the [example DWX_Connect client](python/examples/dwx_client_example.py).

 It defines various functions which can be used to react to data changes from MetaTrader:

 - **on_tick(symbol, bid, ask)** - is triggered every time the Python side registers a change in the current bid/ask prices.
 For easier access the symbol and the current bid/ask prices are passed along.
 However, you can also always access them through self.dwx.market_data from any other function.
 - **on_bar_data(symbol, time_frame, time, open_price, high, low, close_price, tick_volume)** - is triggered when the Python side registers new bar data.
 - **on_historic_data(symbol, time_frame, data)** - is triggered when the Python side registers a response from a historic data request.